Continue to site >

 3. U.S. Treasuries

 The Fund will hold short-term U.S. Treasury securities as collateral in connection with the Fund’s synthetic covered call strategy.
+The Fund may also invest in pooled vehicles (e.g., mutual funds and ETFs) that invest in U.S Treasuries.

 The Fund intends to continuously maintain indirect exposure to each Underlying ETP through the use of options contracts.
 As the options contracts it holds are exercised or expire it may enter into new options contracts, a practice referred to as “rolling.”
 The Fund’s practice of rolling options may result in high portfolio turnover.

-Fund’s Monthly Distributions
+Fund’s Weekly Distributions

 Investing in short-term U.S. Treasury securities.
 The income generated by such securities will be influenced by interest rates at the time of investment.